theunraveler/taskwarrior-web/README.md

 * There are occasionally pretty severe race conditions due to the way that `task` assigns IDs to tasks.
 This will no longer be the case when UUIDs are implemented in `task`.

+## Marginalia

+This project is not developed by the Taskwarrior team.
+Obviously, taskwarrior-web extends Taskwarrior, but the projects are separate.